radiantdinosaurs/task-list/README.md

 CREATE TABLE tasks_dependencies (`dependent_task_id` INT NOT NULL, `requires_task_id` INT NOT NULL, PRIMARY KEY(`dependent_task_id`, `requires_task_id`));
 ```

+I created a table for the task dependencies, as each task might have many dependencies, so it would be best to have a relational table.

 ## Inserting Into Tables

 ```